arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 * [How To Write A Great README](http://robots.thoughtbot.com/how-to-write-a-great-readme)
 * [The Most Important Code Isn’t Code](http://zachholman.com/posts/documentation/)

-## Git
+## Version Control and Git

-First of all, use git for version control.
+First of all, use version control.
+Second, use Git for version control.
 It is modern, works great and a majority of developers are either comfortable using it or want to start using it.

 ### Deployable master branch